 Please explore these databases for full-text articles and other information about subjects related to the arts and humanities.

-- Academic Search Premier: This multidisciplinary database provides full text articles for nearly 4,500 journals, including more than 3,600 peer-reviewed titles.
+- Academic Search Complete: This multidisciplinary database provides full text articles for nearly 4,500 journals, including more than 3,600 peer-reviewed titles.
 PDF backfiles to 1975 or earlier are available for well over 100 journals and searchable cited references are provided for 1,000 titles.
 This database is updated daily.

 - Britannica Online: Explore this updated online encyclopedia from Encyclopaedia Britannica with hundreds of thousands of articles, biographies, videos, and more.